HomeTutorialsHow To Keep Your Cloud Storage Safe And Secure

 Use a VPN

-A VPN (Virtual Private Network) secures your access to the cloud by encrypting your files on your devices and the cloud.
-VPNs use military-grade encryption standards that ensure your service provider or third parties have no access to your private files.
-A simple VPN download will easily secure your data against cyber attacks like DDoS and other attacks.
+A VPN (Virtual Private Network) secures your access to the cloud by encrypting your files on your devices and in the cloud.
+VPNs use military-grade encryption standards, ensuring your service provider or third parties cannot access your private files.

 Multi-factor Authentication

-Multi-factor or two-step authentication allows you to use an extra form of identification other than the regular password.
-When using multi-factor authentication, you key in your normal password, and an OTP (one-time-password) is sent to a trusted device, which you then enter.
-In addition, some cloud storage will also allow you to use biometric authentication such as fingerprint scan, retina scan, facial or voice recognition.
+Multi-factor or two-factor authentication allows you to use an additional form of identification, in addition to the regular password.
+When using multi-factor authentication, you key in your regular password, and an OTP (one-time password) is sent to a trusted device, which you then enter.

 Employee Training